MicrosoftDocs/windows-dev-docs/hub/apps/api-reference/cs-interop-apis/index.md

 ---
-title: C# interop APIs for WinUI
+title: Interop C# APIs for WinUI
 description: In .NET 5 and later you can make use of the **Win32Interop** class, whose methods wrap and represent several interoperability functions including the [GetWindowIdFromWindow](/windows/windows-app-sdk/api/win32/microsoft.ui.interop/nf-microsoft-ui-interop-getwindowidfromwindow) function. ms.topic: article ms.date: 02/08/2022